 We are committed to providing high-quality medical care and hope to the people of Ecuador.

 Where We Work

 Chimborazo Province is an area of unique interest and great need.
 The population is largely indigenous with a unique culture in terms of language, religion, family and social structure, work, music, and dance.
-It is also an area of widespread poverty, unemployment, and hopelessness.
+It is also an area of widespread poverty.
 Over 25% of the adult population of Ecuador has now fled, and many come from this area.
 Many children are left behind with other family or friends or abandoned.
 Child trafficking is a significant risk to these children, as is malnutrition and lack of medical care.
-The nearby erupting volcano, Tungurahua, adds other health risks, as does the widespread problem of water quality and sanitation.
+Other health risks include the widespread problem of water quality and sanitation.
 The economy is largely subsistence farming, families are often large and, because most children are born at home, there are high rates of infant mortality.

 63% of the indigenous population in Chimborazo Province live in extreme poverty.

 Eye and dental care are even more scarce.

 Respiratory illness is common due to the active volcano, Tungurahua.

 Forced child labor and human trafficking affect the community.

 “To use our economic freedom, our opportunity and our access to capital to succeed and generate wealth and then to share that wealth with others is, I believe, our highest and best use as Americans.”